-'Telling your story' is a way of sharing the project through narrative, visuals, scrapbook, installation, performance, etc. The story of the project can be shared in many different forms using the documentary material collected as a basis.
+"Telling your story" is a way of sharing the project through narrative, visuals, scrapbook, installation, performance, etc. The story of the project can be shared in many different forms using the documentary material collected as a basis.
 The point is to help others understand what you believe is the true impact of the project.
-The story, however you choose to tell it, may become part of your final report to the Arts Board.
+Artists may want to contribute comments about what they learned as well.
+The story, however you choose to tell it, may become part of your final report to SK Arts.

-FOR MORE INFORMATION, CONTACT
+FOR MORE INFORMATION, CONTACT: